learn-academy-2022-foxtrot/week-6-assessment-rhodesmt/interview-questions.md

 Your answer:
 $ rails g model Model- generates a new rails model
-$ rails g controller Controller-
+$ rails g controller Controller- generates a new controller for the requested model
+$ rails g migration - generates a new migration file for the app

 Researched answer: